apache/mxnet/docs/faq/distributed_training.md

   When the array size is bigger than this threshold, `MXNET_KVSTORE_REDUCTION_NTHREADS` threads are used for reduction.
   This parameter is also used as a load balancer in kvstore.
   It controls when to partition a single weight to all the servers.
-  If the size of a single weight is less than this bound, then it is sent to a single randomly picked server; otherwise, it is partitioned to all the servers.
+  If the size of a single weight matrix is less than this bound, then it is sent to a single randomly picked server; otherwise, it is partitioned to all the servers.

 - `MXNET_ENABLE_GPU_P2P` GPU Peer-to-Peer communication
   Value type: 0(false) or 1(true)
   Default value: 1
   If true, MXNet tries to use GPU peer-to-peer communication, if available on your device.
 This is used only when kvstore has the type `device` in it.

-#### Communication
+### Communication
 - `DMLC_INTERFACE` Using a particular network interface Value type: Name of interface
   Example: `eth0`